 NMTEC 280 Computed Tomography for Nuclear Medicine • 3 Cr.

 Provides didactic instruction in CT scanning, as is pertinent to its application to nuclear medicine procedures.
 Includes information relevant to production and detection of X-rays in CT, instrumentation and image reconstruction, specific technique applications, patient care and quality control.
-Prerequisite: Acceptance into the program or permission of program chair.
+Prerequisite: acceptance into program or permission of program chair.

 After completing this class, students should be able to:

-3. Discuss patient dosimetry and the need for shielding.
+- Discuss patient dosimetry and the common use of shielding

-4. Describe quality control procedures for a CT scanner.
+- Discuss quality control procedures for CT and PET/CT cameras

 - Identify artifacts found on CT and PET/CT images